Karl Lacey: International

-Coaching career
+Coaching and managerial career

 Before retiring from inter-county football, Lacey was a strength and conditioning coach with the county under-age development squads.
 When Declan Bonner was reappointed manager of the Donegal senior team in 2017, and having recently retired from playing inter-county football, Lacey was included as part of Bonner's backroom team.
 Lacey departed after one year for family reasons and Stephen Rochford was appointed in his place.
 But Lacey actually carried on as part of the management team until the end of 2020, at which point he left having been involved since 2017.

 Three weeks later, on 25 January 2021, he was announced as Donegal's GAA new Head of Academy Development.
+In February 2023, he announced his departure from this role.

+Lacey was appointed as manager of Kilcoo for 2023, and led the club to the 2023 Down Senior Football Championship title.
+In November 2023, it was reported that he was to stay with Kilcoo for 2024.
+His departure from Kilcoo was announced at the end of January 2025, having led the club to the 2024 Down Senior Football Championship title and then to that year's Ulster Senior Club Football Championship final.

 Personal life

 Lacey married Ciara McGroarty in the village of Cacela Velha on the Algarve in September 2017, shortly after announcing his retirement from inter-county football.
 The reception was held at the Praia Verde Boutique Hotel.
 The couple have a son, Noah, born in 2015.
+Lacey is a brother-in-law of Barry Dunnion.

-Lacey has participated in a marketing campaign for Ireland West Airport Knock.
+Lacey has participated in a marketing campaign for Ireland West Airport.
 He said, "When the airport approached me about the ambassadorial role, I had no hesitation in accepting.
 As a frequent user of the airport I can see first hand the importance and invaluable role the airport plays for the region and it's a great asset for people living in Donegal and the North West region, providing employment, connectivity to over 25 destinations and so convenient, only a little over an hour down the road.
 I'm delighted to play my part in supporting the airport in this regard".
 He graduated from the University of Limerick (UL) with a master's in sports performance.